LBCamden/lbcamden-frontend/README.md

 Once built, use `npm run test:build` to verify the output matches the required format.
 You should also run the visual regression tests against your changes prior to releasing an update.

 ### How to release
 To publish an update LBCamden package, use `npm run release` when checked into the `main` branch.
 You will need to be authenticated into npm, and be part of the LBCamden organisation.

+Once released, you must update the [Releases section](https://github.com/LBCamden/lbcamden-frontend/releases) of the repository and set the current release to "Latest".

 ## Example pages and patterns